brgrd/pears/README.md

 # Pears

-A lightweight pair programming assignment tool for engineering teams.
+A lightweight pair programming assignment tool for teams.
 Easily manage team members and create pears (groups) using random or manual assignment.

 ![Pears Logo](https://img.shields.io/badge/Pears-Pair_Programming-5648AD?style=for-the-badge)

 ## Features

-- **Pear Buckets**: Drag and drop seeds (engineers) into flexible buckets (pairs, solos, or groups)
+- **Pears**: Drag and drop seeds into flexible pears (pairs, solos, or groups)
 - **Random Pears**: Automatically create random pears from available seeds
 - **Drag & Drop**: Intuitive drag-and-drop interface for manual assignment
 - **Seed Management**: Easily add and remove seeds from your team
-- **OOO Pears**: Mark a pear OOO at the bucket level
+- **OOO Pears**: Mark a pear OOO at the pear level
 - **Lock Pears**: Protect certain pears from changes (locked pears are preserved when clearing all)
 - **Local Storage**: All data persists in your browser
 - **Mobile-First Design**: Fully responsive layout optimized for desktop and mobile devices